A Day in Lviv, Vegan Trekker Travel Guide

 Park High Castle

-It is an old and shady park on a hill that rises above the city with the ruins of an ancient castle and observation deck that over looks breathtaking landscapes.
+It is an old and shady park on a hill that rises above the city with the ruins of an ancient castle and observation deck that overlooks breathtaking landscapes.
+This has been also featured in 18 Bizarre Things to Do in Lviv, Ukraine.

 The Church of the Saints Olga and Elizabeth